datavorous/comandi/README.md

    The program reads a prompt template from a `prompt.json` file.
 This template guides the AI in formulating responses.

 2. **User Input Processing:**
    The user is prompted to enter a request.
-The input is then passed to the `MetaAI` API, which generates a response based on the prompt template.
+The input is then passed to the `MetaAI` API using the [meta-ai-api](https://github.com/Strvm/meta-ai-api) library, which generates a response based on the prompt template.

 3. **Response Parsing:**
    The AI response is parsed into different components, including commands, descriptions, hints, and examples.
 These are then presented to the user in a structured and visually appealing manner.